realworldocaml/book/book/maps-and-hashtables/README.md

 ::: {data-type=note}
 ##### =, ==, and phys_equal

-If you come from a C/C++ background, you'll probably reflexively use `==` to test two values for equality.
-In OCaml, if you don't open `Base` or `Core`, then the `==` operator tests for *physical* equality, while the `=` operator is the polymorphic equality function.
+OCaml has multiple notions of equality, and picking the right one can be tricky.
+If you don't open `Base`, you'll find that the `==` operator tests for *physical* equality, while the `=` operator is the polymorphic equality function.

 Two values are considered physically equal if they are the same pointer in memory.
-Two data structures that have identical contents but are constructed separately will not match using `==`.
+Two data structures that have identical contents but are constructed separately will not be considered equal by `==`.
-Polymorphic equality is *structural*, more or less meaning that it considers values to be equal if they have the same data in them.
+Polymorphic equality, on the other hand, is *structural*, which effectively means that it considers values to be equal if they have the same contents.

 Most of the time you don't want either of these forms of equality!
-Polymorphic equality is problematic for reasons we explained earlier in the chapter, and physical equality, while useful, is something that's needed in particular cases, most often when you're checking for whether two mutable objects have the same identity.
+Polymorphic equality is problematic for reasons we explained earlier in the chapter, and physical equality, while useful, is something that's needed in particular cases, most often when you're dealing with mutable objects, where the physical identity of the object matters.

-`Base` deprecates polymorphic equality, and the `=` operator by default only works on integers integers.
+`Base` hides polymorphic equality, instead reserving `=` for equality functions associated with particular types.
+At the top-level `=` is specialized to integers.

 ```ocaml env=main
 # 1 = 2;;